Efficient Computation in Congested Anonymous Dynamic Networks: Definitions and Fundamentals

 Each node in level $L_0$ has a label indicating the input of the processes it represents.
 There are also two types of edges connecting nodes in adjacent levels.
 The \emph{black edges} induce an infinite tree spanning all nodes, rooted at node $r\in L_{-1}$.
 The presence of a black edge $\{v, v'\}$, with $v\in L_{t}$ and $v'\in L_{t+1}$, indicates that the \emph{child node} $v'$ represents a subset of the processes represented by the \emph{parent node} $v$.
 The \emph{red multi-edges} represent communications between processes.
 The presence of a red edge $\{v, v'\}$ with multiplicity $m$, with $v\in L_{t}$ and $v'\in L_{t+1}$, indicates that, at round~$t+1$, each process represented by $v'$ receives $m$ (identical) messages from processes represented by $v$.

-The \emph{view} of a process $p$ at round~$t\geq0$ as the subgraph of the history tree which is spanned by all the shortest paths (using black and red edges indifferently) from the root $r$ to the node in $L_t$ representing $p$ (\cref{fig:ht1} shows an example of a view).
+The \emph{view} of a process $p$ at round~$t\geq0$ is the subgraph of the history tree that is spanned by all the shortest paths (using black and red edges indifferently) from the root $r$ to the node in $L_t$ representing $p$ (\cref{fig:ht1} shows an example of a view).

-\myskip \mypar{Applications of history trees.} As proved in~\cite{DV22}, the view of any process at round $3n$ contains enough information to determine the multiset of the initial inputs (i.e., how many processes have each input value).
+\myskip \mypar{Applications of history trees.} As proved in~\cite{DV22}, in a connected network with a unique leader, the view of any process at round $3n$ contains enough information to determine the multiset of the initial inputs (i.e., how many processes have each input value).
 Thus, once a process is able to locally construct a view spanning $3n$ levels of a history tree, it can immediately do any computation on the inputs, and in particular determine $n$ and solve the Generalized Counting problem.

-History trees were adopted in~\cite{DV22,DV22a}, where it is shown how processes can construct their views of the history tree in real time.
+History trees were adopted in~\cite{DV22,DVdisc}, where it is shown how processes can construct their views of the history tree in real time.
 For the algorithm to work, each process is required to repeatedly send its current view to all its neighbors at every round, merging it with all the views it receives from them.

 This approach is not feasible in the congested network model, because a view at round $t$ has size $\Theta(tn^2\log n)$ in the worst case, since there may be $\Theta(n^2)$ red edges in each level.
 In the following, we will develop a strategy whereby processes can construct a history tree one red edge at a time.
 The core idea is that the nodes of the history tree are assigned unique IDs, and therefore a single red edge can be encoded in only $O(\log n)$ bits as a pair of IDs and a multiplicity.